Poisson reduction as a coisotropic intersection: Introduction

 \subsection{Notation}

 We work over a field $k$ of characteristic zero.
+We adopt the cohomological grading convention.
 By a dga we mean a differential graded algebra over $k$ not necessarily non-positively graded.
 For $A$ a dga and $M$ and $N$ two modules we denote by $M\otimes^{\bL}_A N$ the resolution given by the two-sided bar complex.

-An $(n,m)$-shuffle $\sigma\in S_{n,m}$ is a permutation $\sigma\in S_{n+m}$ such that $\sigma(1)< ...< \sigma(n)$ and $\sigma(n+1) < ... < \sigma(n+m)$.
+An $(n,m)$-shuffle $\sigma\in S_{n,m}$ is a permutation $\sigma\in S_{n+m}$ such that $\sigma(1)< \dots< \sigma(n)$ and $\sigma(n+1) < \dots < \sigma(n+m)$.